Salesforce Flow vs Apex in 2026: A Decision Matrix for Admins, Developers & Consultants

 | Async patterns | Scheduled paths, async actions, Subflow | @future, Queueable, Batch Apex, Schedulable, Platform Events |

-| Recursion control | Limited (entry conditions, "only when updated to meet criteria") | Full — static counters, recursion guards |
+| Recursion control | Limited (entry conditions, "only when updated to meet criteria") | Full: static counters, recursion guards |

 | Callouts | Yes, but only outside the transaction | Yes, in callout-allowed contexts |

-| Test coverage | Optional Flow tests (recommended) | Required ≥ 75% |
+| Test coverage | Optional Flow tests (recommended) | Required at or above 75 percent |

-| Speed for simple writes | ~2-3× slower than Apex but trivial cases | Always fastest |
+| Speed for simple writes | 2 to 3 times slower than Apex on trivial cases | Always fastest |

 | Speed for complex iteration | Significantly slower than Apex | Fastest |

-| Debugging | Flow Debug + replay; new in 2026 | Apex log levels, checkpoints, debugger |
+| Debugging | Flow Debug plus replay; new in 2026 | Apex log levels, checkpoints, debugger |

 | Discoverability for non-devs | Excellent | Poor |